imakin/2fa-encrypted/README.md

-2fa based on https://github.com/rsc/2fa, but with encryption using aes-cbc and pbkdf2. there is also key timeout info
+2fa based on https://github.com/rsc/2fa, but with encryption using aes-cbc and pbkdf2.
+There is also key timeout info.

+compile with `go build && go install` additional requirement: openssl

 ![2fa-ok](https://user-images.githubusercontent.com/6647566/155826533-313e33b1-16a9-49c6-8e4d-9d6438dd6314.png)